Hypergraph $p$-Laplacians and Scale Spaces: Scale spaces based on hypergraph -Laplacians

+The term in the last row is exactly the traditional graph Laplace operator of vertex $v_i$ for an oriented normal graph with a vertex function $f$ (see, \cite{masterarbeit} Remark 7.12 (Parameter choice for the vertex $p$-Laplacian operator)), where for the arc weight $w$ it holds true that $w\left(v_i, v_j\right) = 0$ if the arc $\left(v_i, v_j\right)$ does not exist in the oriented normal graph. \end{proof}

+Let us mention that the weighted oriented normal graph we obtain above could be considered the easiest map from an unoriented hypergraph to a weighted graph, since the weights essentially count the number of hyperedges $e_q \in \mathcal{H}\left(\mathcal{V}\right)$ two vertices $v_i, v_j \in \mathcal{V}$ have in common.

-\section{Scale Spaces based on Hypergraph $p$-Laplacians}
+\section{Scale spaces based on hypergraph $p$-Laplacians}

-In the following we discuss PDEs based on the family of $p$-Laplace operators on hypergraphs introduced in Section \ref{plap}, which can be used for modeling and analyzing information flow in social networks.
-The obvious starting point is to investigate the scale space for the $p$-Laplacian operator, i.e. the gradient flow of the $p$-Laplacian energy:
+In the following we discuss PDEs based on the family of $p$-Laplace and averaging operators on hypergraphs introduced in Section \ref{diffOperators}, which can be used for modeling information flow in social networks with oriented hypergraphs as well as performing image processing based on both oriented and unoriented hypergraphs.